How classroom.cloud’s privacy controls provide flexibility for your school

 There are five roles, which can be combined depending on what you want staff to do – or not to do!

-1. ORGANISATION ADMIN – This is the highest level of access, allowing the user complete control over all sites and all functions, including safeguarding.
+- Organisation Admin – This is the highest level of access, allowing the user complete control over all sites and all functions, including safeguarding and inventory.
 This is typically given to your senior technical members of staff, who have responsibilities for installation of software, management of accounts and integration with different systems.
 It is a highly trusted role.

-2. SITE ADMIN – This allows access to all configurations and settings within a specific ‘site’.
+- Site Admin – This allows access to all configurations and settings within a specific ‘site’.
 If you are a MAT or have structured the organisation of the platform to separate out areas of your school(s), you can give access just to that site or groups of sites.
 This does not cover safeguarding, so it’s a handy way to let some technical staff manage the platform without providing access to any safeguarding functionality.
+It does include the Technician role and functions.

 By allowing individual roles, a combination of roles and the delegation to look at specified sites, we have aimed to provide schools with more flexibility on controlling staff access to classroom.cloud.
 This is key to ensure that staff only have access to the areas and information required for their jobs.

 Many schools already have platforms that help manage which students are in which classes, and which staff are designated as teachers or other roles.
-This could be Microsoft 365, Google Workspace or Classlink.
+This could be Microsoft 365, Google Workspace, Clever or ClassLink.
 By integrating with these systems, classroom.cloud can ensure that the right students are grouped together and which staff can run those classes.

 Controlling connection times and locations